 What they do

-Plumbers assemble, install and repair water supply, gas, drainage, sewerage, ventilation and heating systems in residential, commercial and industrial buildings.
+Plumbers install and repair water, gas, drainage and sewerage pipes and systems in residential, commercial and industrial buildings.
 They lay pipes and install sanitary services such as showers, sinks, baths and toilets, as well as the fixtures that enable their use.
+They may also install water-based fire protections systems like fire hydrants, hose reels and sprinkler systems.
 They also undertake maintenance work as part of routine servicing and emergency repairs.
-They may also install water-based fire protections systems like fire hydrants, hose reels and sprinkler systems.
-Plumbers can work anywhere around the state, from our cities and regional centres, to country towns and isolated communities.
+Plumbers can work anywhere around Western Australia, from metropolitan cities and regional centres, to rural towns and isolated communities.

 Plumbers may work either indoors or outdoors, on projects that range from household repairs to large-scale industrial installations.
 Their work may be dirty and unsanitary, and they may get dirty themselves.
 They usually work regular business hours, although some plumbers may be on call 24 hours a day to attend to emergencies.